jc324x/macOS-wifi-redirect/README.md

 3. **Check if Target Network is Known**

-If the client isn't already connected to the target network, the script verifies that the client has a know connection through `/usr/sbin/networksetup`.
-If the target network is known, it will continue, otherwise it will exit.
-This is helpful as an absolute last resort.
-If a endpoint has lost it's connection to your network, this at least allows you the opportunity to recapture it through an external network.
+`/usr/sbin/networksetup` is used to check for a known connection.
+If the target network is unknown, the script will exit without making changes.

 ```bash
 # --- verify that $ssid is known --- #